-•Exploitation can be isolated (one-on-one) or organised group/criminal activity
+- •Exploitation can be isolated (one-on-one) or organised group/criminal activity - •There can be a big age gap between victim and perpetrator, but it can also be peer-on-peer - Boys can be targeted just as easily as girls this is not gender specific - •Perpetrators can be women and not just men - •Exploitation can be between males and females or between the same genders

-- •There can be a big age gap between victim and perpetrator, but it can also be peer-on-peer - •Boys can be targeted just as easily as girls this is not gender specific - •Perpetrators can be women and not just men physical, sexual, emotional abuse or neglect or mental health problems; children who use drugs or alcohol, children who go missing from home or school, children involved in crime, children with parents/carers who have mental health problems, learning difficulties/other issues, children who associate with other children involved in exploitation.
+•Children with learning difficulties can be particularly vulnerable to exploitation as can children from particular groups, e.g. looked after children, young carers, children who have a history of physical, sexual emotional abuse or neglect or mental health problems; children who use drugs or alcohol, children who go missing from home or school, children involved in crime, children with parents/carers who have mental health problems, learning difficulties/other issues, children who associate with other children involved in exploitation.
 However, it is important to recognise that any child can be targeted.